skylightio/skylight-docs/app/views/skylight/docs/chapters/_20-skylight-guides.md

 #### Deploy Tracking

-<%= image_tag 'skylight/docs/features/deploy-tracking.png', alt: 'Image of Deploy Tracking rocketships' %>
+<%= image_tag 'skylight/docs/features/deploy-tracking.png', alt: 'Image of Deploy Tracking rocketships', style: img_width(400) %>

 Skylight's deploy tracking feature allows you to zero in on performance improvements or regressions caused by a deployment.
 With the deploy tracking feature <%= link_to "configured", "./advanced-setup#deploy-tracking" %>, each of your deployments will be marked on the Response Timeline.
 Hover over the deploy icon to see information about that deploy.
 Depending on your configuration, you will see the deploy id, the git sha of the commit you deployed, and a deploy description.